PRBergerIII/entJavaIndyProject/TimeLog.md

   - Add editing capability
 - Wish List Pages
   - Learned about comparators for odering complex objects [here](https://stackoverflow.com/questions/13380908/sort-arraylist-of-complex-objects-alphabetically)
+- The rest of it.

 #### Day's Reflection:
 Very happy to be able to roll consuming an API and error status code handling all into one...

+Yeah, you read that right.
+29 hours.
+Honestly, I don't even know what to put here at this point.
+I'm going to bed.